Skip to content

 The data retrieved from Supabase as a CSV uses ,, to separate rows.

-2. testing your Supabase action first to get a result you can use in the Download data as CSV action
+2. Testing your Supabase action first to get a result you can use in the following Download data as CSV action

-3. binding the result of the Supabase action with a split formula to format the Supabase data
+3. Binding the Supabase action result from the Events tab with a split formula to the Data field of the Download data as CSV action.

 Download Supabase data in CSV format